briankelly-it/windows-server-virtualbox/README.md

 <p>This will open the "Create Virtual Machine" dialog in Guided Mode.
 In the <a href="https://github.com/briankelly-it/windows-10-virtualbox">Windows 10 Tutorial</a> we used Guided Mode but this time we will use Expert Mode which allows use to create VMs a little quicker having all the settings on one screen.
 Click "Expert Mode" at the bottom.</p>
 <img src="https://i.imgur.com/JiYI6BJ.png" width="70%" alt="Media Creation Tool download"/>

 <p>Name your VM whatever you like, then move onto the "Hardware" and "Hard Disk" sections.
 For Hardware I recommend increasing the defaults to 4GB (4096) and 2 CPUs for a little more performance.
-Also I inrease Just know that the VM will use YOUR PC's resources so whatever the VM is using, the PC will not be able to use.</p>
+Also I increase the hard disk size to 60GB but this isn't completely necessary if you don't have the extra sapce.
+Just know that the VM will use YOUR PC's resources so whatever the VM is using, the PC will not be able to use.</p>

 <img src="https://i.imgur.com/vo6UiBy.png" width="49%" alt="Media Creation Tool download"/>
 <img src="https://i.imgur.com/BQBXm4t.png" width="49%" alt="Media Creation Tool download"/>
 <img src="https://i.imgur.com/9yeRl7t.png" width="49%" alt="Media Creation Tool download"/>

-<p>Once you have made all of these selections you can click "Create" to make the Hard Disk.</p>
+<p>Once you have made all of these selections you can click "Finish" to create the VM.</p>

 <br />
-<h2>Step 3: Install Windows on the VM</h2>
+<h2>Step 3: Install Windows Server on the VM</h2>

 <p>In order to install Windows on the VM, we need to <b>mount</b> the ISO file.
 This is no different than inserting a USB or a CD-ROM with Windows into your computer.
 First, select the VM you just created on the left and click "Settings" as shown below:</p>
 <img src="https://i.imgur.com/Xb0T0cR.png" width="50%" alt="Media Creation Tool download"/>